 Upon removing, appropriating, diverting, or otherwise obtaining custody or control over any Exploited Assets, the Whitehat must use best efforts to transfer them to the Asset Recovery Address as promptly as reasonably practicable, as follows:

-If the Adopting Procedures for the relevant Protocol expressly allow for the Whitehat to deduct and retain the Bounty from the Exploited Assets, then the Whitehat shall transfer all Returnable Assets minus the applicable Bounty, into the Asset Recovery Address as promptly as reasonably practicable.
+If the Adopting Procedures for the relevant Protocol expressly allow for the Whitehat to deduct and retain the Bounty from the Exploited Assets, then the Whitehat shall transfer all Returnable Assets minus the applicable Bounty, into the Asset Recovery Address as promptly as reasonably practicable; or

 If the Adopting Procedures for the relevant Protocol do not expressly allow for the Whitehat to deduct and retain the Bounty from the Exploited Assets, then the Whitehat shall transfer all Returnable Assets into the Asset Recovery Address as promptly as reasonably practicable.

-An Exploit with respect to which the Returnable Assets have not been so transferred into the Asset Recovery Address in accordance with the preceding clause ‘(A)’ or clause ‘(B)’, as applicable, shall not constitute an Eligible Funds Rescue and the Whitehat shall not be entitled to any Reward with respect thereto.
-In either case, if a Whitehat is unable to transfer the Returnable Assets into the Asset Recovery Address within six hours of obtaining custody or control over them, then the Whitehat must notify the Protocol Community, in accordance with Section 8.7, of their continued intention to transfer the Returnable Assets into the Asset Recovery Address and the reasons for their inability to transfer those assets.
+An Exploit with respect to which the Returnable Assets have not been so transferred into the Asset Recovery Address in accordance with the preceding Section 3.3(c) shall not constitute an Eligible Funds Rescue and the Whitehat shall not be entitled to any Reward with respect thereto until:

+Whitehat has made a bona fide attempt to return such Returnable Assets; and

+Returnable Assets have been transferred into the Asset Recovery Address.

+For the avoidance of doubt, if a Whitehat is unable to transfer the Returnable Assets into the Asset Recovery Address within six hours of obtaining custody or control over them, then the Whitehat must, as soon as practicable:

+notify the Protocol Community in accordance with Section 9.6 stating the reasons for their inability to transfer Returnable Assets; and

+Take all commercially reasonable steps to transfer the Returnable Assets into the Asset Recovery Address.

 Eligibility, Release and Bounty